-- 1. Notify the Program Administrator via e-mail of the anticipated Energy Delivery Failure, including the affected hour(s), the anticipated MW quantities of the non-delivery, and the reason for the non-delivery; - Notify the Program Operator via phone call to the Program Operator WRAP coordinator desk of the anticipated Energy Delivery Failure, including the name of the Participant that was to receive the Energy Deployment, the affected hour(s), the anticipated MW quantities of the non-delivery, and the reason for the non-delivery; - 3.
-Notify the affected Participant via phone call of the anticipated Energy Delivery Failure, including the affected hour(s), the anticipated MW quantities of the non-delivery, and the reason for the non-delivery; and - 4.
-Ensure the energy profile on the E-Tag for the intended delivery accurately reflects the expected non-delivery.
+- 1. Notify the Program Administrator via e-mail of the anticipated Energy Delivery Failure, including the affected hour(s), the anticipated MW quantities of the non-delivery, and the reason for the non-delivery; - Notify the Program Operator via phone call to the Program Operator WRAP coordinator desk of the anticipated Energy Delivery Failure, including the name of the Participant that was to receive the Energy Deployment, the affected hour(s), the anticipated MW quantities of the non-delivery, and the reason for the non-delivery; and - 3.
+Notify the affected Participant via phone call of the anticipated Energy Delivery Failure, including the affected hour(s), the anticipated MW quantities of the non-delivery, and the reason for the non-delivery.